Going to Work, by L. S. Lowry (1943)

 we don’t have good ways to talk about the way bosses rule workers’ lives.
 Instead, we talk as if workers aren’t ruled by their bosses.
 We are told that unregulated markets make us free, and that the only threat to our liberties is the state.
 We are told that in the market, all transactions are voluntary.
 We are told that, since workers freely enter and exit the labor contract, they are perfectly free under it: bosses have no more authority over workers than customers have over their grocer.

-Hence Anderson’s introduction of the term private government — a tool for advancing the discussion around worker dignity and autonomy.
+Hence Anderson’s introduction of the term private government, which she hopes will advance the discussion around worker dignity and autonomy.

 As Anderson concludes Private Government: How Employers Rule Our Lives: